jperezlatimes/ckenchanter/README.md

 config.scayt_serviceProtocol = 'http';
 ```

+This can also be done when CKEditor is initialized in your app through the global `CKEDITOR` object.

 The `config.scayt_servicePath` endpoint should submit the request data to a CKEnchanter object and return it's response.
-Here is an example Flask route:
+Here is an example [Flask](http://flask.pocoo.org/) route:

 ## Usage on server